[This article was originally published in March 2020 and has been expanded and revised.]

 Sooner or later, cleaning a house or apartment will involve some cleaning chemicals.
 Sure, you might be able to avoid it for a while by focusing on laundry and sweeping but depending on the level of clean you’re going for, eventually you’ll have to put down the Windex and break out some bleach or industrial scrub solution.

-When using any cleaning solutions, always remember to keep a flow of air going, especially if you’re cleaning in an enclosed space like a small bathroom or a closet.
-If the weather allows, crack open a window while you’re scrubbing so the fumes have someplace to go.
+When using any cleaning solutions, always remember to keep a flow of air going in whatever room you're in, especially if you’re cleaning in an enclosed space like a small bathroom or a closet.
+If the weather allows, open a window while you’re scrubbing so the fumes have someplace to go.
 If the weather hasn’t warmed up enough, keep a fan going to circulate air and be sure to step away if you start feeling lightheaded.

-The same rule applies for any part of your home where air circulation might be hampered, including attics, basements, and garages with the door closed.3.
+The same rule applies for any part of your home where air circulation might be hampered, including attics, basements, and garages with the doors closed.4.
 Get Some Reliable Footwear

 Sometimes, the act of Spring Cleaning will require the moving, scooting, lifting, or general rearrangement of something big and bulky.